FACTBOX-In Keystone pipeline case, what might Nebraska court do?

 A RULING IN KEYSTONE'S FAVOR

-to approve a Keystone XL route, which would remove one of the
+the power to approve a Keystone XL route, which would remove one

 OTHER POSSIBLE RULINGS